mozilla/gecko-dev/testing/docs/automated-testing/index.rst

 uploaded to a web server when the test finishes.
 The URLs to retrieve the files will be output in the test log.

+Passing ``$MOZ_RECORD_TEST=1`` as an environment variable when running some tests (e.g. mochitests) on Linux platform will trigger a recording of the desktop with GNOME Screencast.

 .. _Need_to_set_preferences_for_test-suites:

 Need to set preferences for test-suites?